Scaling Up Big Ideas

 The challenge for this category is for previous Big Ideas or Bears Breaking Boundaries award winners to (1) demonstrate that they have generated excellent results in implementing their original winning project idea, and (2) describe plans to “scale up” their project.
 For the purposes of this category, “scaling up” is defined as outreaching to a new geographic area or underserved population, or adding additional services to an ongoing project serving the same geographic area described in your original winning proposal.

-The “Scaling Up” category is open to all matriculated undergraduate and graduate students at the following campuses who previously won a Big Ideas or Bears Breaking Boundaries award but have not previously won a “Scaling Up” award.
+The “Scaling Up” category is open to all matriculated undergraduate and graduate students who previously won a Big Ideas or Bears Breaking Boundaries award but have not previously won a “Scaling Up” award.

 “Scaling Up” pre-proposals should primarily describe the team’s proposed new project component or initiative using the framework outlined in the Contest Application Requirements.
 However, “Scaling Up” applicants should also briefly state the name of their original project, state the year that the project initially won a Big Ideas or Bears Breaking Boundaries award, describe the original project ideas, and explain the progress made to date on the original project.

 For additional information about general contest rules, timing, and how to apply, please refer to the Contest Application Requirements.

 The Blum Center for Developing Economies

 The Blum Center links world-class faculty, inspiring new curriculum, and innovative technologies, services and business models to create real-world solutions for developing economies.